Expand AllClick here for a more accessible version

 The Emergency Rental Assistance Program (ERAP) was created to help renters dealing with financial challenges related to the COVID-19 pandemic.
-For eligible households, the program offers rental and utility assistance to help Pennsylvanians avoid eviction or loss of utility service.
+For eligible households, the program offers rental and utility assistance to help Pennsylvanians avoid eviction or loss of utility service, including assistance with other housing expenses and the provision of housing stability services.

-ERAP was established by the Consolidated Appropriations Act 2021.
-Governor Wolf signed Act 1 of 2021 into law on February 5, 2021 allowing the Department of Human Services (DHS) to implement and administer ERAP in accordance with federal.
+ERAP was established by the Consolidated Appropriations Act 2021, commonly referred to as ERAP1.
+Governor Wolf signed Act 1 of 2021 into law on February 5, 2021, allowing the Department of Human Services (DHS) to implement and administer ERAP in accordance with federal law.
+ERAP was expanded through the American Rescue Plan Act, Pub L. No. 117-2 (March 11, 2021).
+Governor Wolf signed Act 24 of 2021 into law on June 30, 2021, allowing PA DHS to implement and administer the expanded program, commonly referred to as ERAP2, in accordance with federal law.

-ERAP helps tenant households with paying rent, past-due rent balances (also known as arrears), utility and home energy costs, utility and home energy cost arrears, and other expenses related to housing detailed below.
+ERAP helps tenant households with paying rent including mobile home lot rent, past-due rent balances (also known as arrears), utility and home energy costs, utility and home energy cost arrears, and other expenses related to housing, such as, but not limited to, relocation expenses, rental fees, reasonable late fees, internet services for work, home schooling, telemedicine, etc. ERAP also provides funds for the provision of housing stability services.

 A household must be responsible to pay rent on a residential property, and:

-- One or more people within the household have qualified for unemployment benefits, had a decrease in income, had increased household costs, or experienced other financial hardship due directly or indirectly to the COVID-19 pandemic;
+- One or more people within the household have qualified for unemployment benefits, had a decrease in income, had increased household costs, or experienced other financial hardship due to, directly or indirectly, the COVID-19 pandemic (ERAP1).
+For ERAP2 funds, costs may also be incurred during the COVID-19 pandemic;

 - One or more individuals in the household can show a risk of experiencing homelessness or housing instability; AND

-- The household has an income at or below 80 percent of Area Median Income (AMI).
+- The household has an income at or below 80 percent of Area Median Income (AMI) as established by the U.S. Department of Housing and Urban Development.

 Income limits vary by county.
-The household's annual income must be equal to or less than 80 percent of the AMI for their county.
-View income limits for your county.
+The household’s annual income must be equal to or less than 80 percent of the AMI for their county.
+You can find the income limits for your county by visiting the DHS ERAP website under Income Requirements.

-Your resources (such as bank accounts and cars) will not be considered when you apply for ERAP.
+Resources (such as bank accounts and cars) are not evaluated for ERAP.

 Information you will need: